For Japanese people, many days have traditional astrological associations with good luck, misfortune, or something in between. (See also Rokuyo)

 1970 1.13%

 (Post-war poverty resulted in a steep drop prior to 1960, followed by sustained growth as the country recovered.
-The rate peaked in the early 70's and has declined ever since.
-In 2007 the growth rate was zero and it continues to fall.
-The 2020 rate was -0.5%.)
+The rate peaked in the early 1970's and has declined ever since.
+In 2007 the growth rate reached zero and has continued to fall.
+According to government statistics, the 2024 rate was -0.45% and the projected rate for 2026 is -0.49.)

-Today, the topic is not discussed very much; and that's because of apathy rather than any stigma.
+Today, hinoe-uma is not discussed very much in Japan, largely due to apathy rather than stigma.

-In the West, predictions based on the Zodiac are printed in Western newspapers, but few people take it seriously.
-Similarly in Japan, some people may choose to marry on a certain Lucky Day, but most people treat it as a light-hearted amusement.
+In the West, Zodiac predictions are printed in newspapers, though few people take them seriously.
+Similarly in Japan, some people may choose to marry on a particularly Lucky Day, but most treat such things as light-hearted amusement.
 For sure, there are still people in Japan who queue up to see the fortune tellers outside railway stations, but most people walk on by.

 This is the assumed birth rate.
 Hospitals are not obliged to report live deliveries; only stillbirths.
-The birth rate is actually based on the number of babies registered.
-It is possible some people delayed registering baby girls born in the latter part of 1966.
+The recorded birth rate is based on the number of babies registered.
+For baby girls born in the latter part of 1966, it's possible that some parents delayed registering them until 1967.